ERavazzolo/Onelife/README.md

 https://eravazzolo.github.io/Onelife/

 ## Description
-Onelife is personal project featuring a landing page for a self-improvement, health center.
+Onelife is a personal project featuring a landing page for a self-improvement, health center.

 The design and content for this project was done by me, in collaboration with designer Rick Veronese.
 Some feature styles and animations are inspired by designer Jonas Schmedtmann.